GLIMS-RGI/lake_terminating/README.md

 receive future attention.

-These illustrated guidelines will describe the general methodology and provide information about how to decide whether a glacier is lake-terminating and how to assess connectivity level to provide consistent attribution for the RGI table.
+These illustrated guidelines will describe the general methodology and provide information about how to decide whether a glacier is lake-terminating and how to assess the lake-terminating connectivity category to provide consistent attribution for the RGI table.

 ## Dataset